yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

 }
 ```

-Moreover, I do not like woring with static string, so also define an Enum-like class called `Type` and it will contain `POSITIVE` and `NEGATIVE` constants which will be used for the output.
+Moreover, I do not like working with static string, so also define an Enum-like class called `Type` and it will contain `POSITIVE` and `NEGATIVE` constants which will be used for the output.

 ```php
 class Type